Is glycine the safest medicine? Glycine: application features and side effects

 Glycine as a drug

-Glycine Reduces Side Effects psychotropic substances and antidepressants, at the same time enhances the effect of prescribed for epilepsy anticonvulsants at their joint application...
-The drug is a non-narcotic amino acid, it is sold over-the-counter, Glycine is allowed for young children under one year old, for pregnant women.
+Glycine reduces side effects psychotropic substances and antidepressants, at the same time enhances the effect of those prescribed for epilepsy anticonvulsants with their joint use.
+The product is a non-essential amino acid that does not cause a narcotic effect, is sold over-the-counter, and small children under one year old and pregnant women are allowed to take Glycine.

-If a woman is accustomed to using the drug, it has a good effect on her, the doctor may prescribe long-term use of the drug, up to the first weeks after childbirth.
-The use of the medicine in this case is justified by the improvement of the woman's condition.
+If a woman is accustomed to using the drug and it has a good effect on her, the doctor may prescribe long-term use of the drug, up to the first weeks after childbirth.
+The use of the medicine in this case is justified by the improvement of the woman’s condition.

 Glycine - side effects

-When using the drug, an allergic reaction to the drug is prescribed in the instructions as possible phenomenon...
-Long-term or uncontrolled use of Glycine may have side effects- a decrease in blood pressure and a drop in the production of adrenaline in the body, which will cause a slowdown in reactions and lethargy.
+When using the medicine, an allergic reaction to the drug is prescribed in the instructions as possible phenomenon.
+Glycine taken for a long time or uncontrollably may have side effects- a decrease in blood pressure and a drop in the production of adrenaline in the body, which will cause slower reactions and lethargy.

-According to the instructions, side effects when used can be allergic reactions in different forms(itching, skin redness, rash, blisters) especially severe cases Quincke's edema is possible.
+According to the instructions, side effects when used may include allergic reactions in various forms(itching, redness of the skin, rash, blisters) especially severe cases Quincke's edema is possible.

 Allergy to Glycine can manifest itself: